Skip to Content

 This tiny PB&J sandwich is just the perfect addition to this cocktail.
 Emphasizes the Peanut Butter and Jelly cocktail recipe, as well as just being cute and a fun garnish that everyone will talk about!
 Make sure to use a skewer so that it doesn’t fall into your drink, as it will get soggy, but it’s the perfect talking point!

 Just a quick tip: cut the bread before making the sandwich.
 Have your 2 halves and then put on the jelly and peanut butter.
-Much easier to make, we promise!
+Much easier to make to garnish your delicious recipes, we promise!

 Peanut Butter and Jelly Cocktail in rocks glass, tiny PB & J sandwich garnish